shawnduong18/Champs-Seoul-Player-Performance-Analysis/README.md

 ---

+### **Preface**
+_Valorant is a 5v5 character-based tactical FPS developed by Riot Games.
+Riot manages their own scene where organizations sign players to compete in their franchise Teams play in the Valorant Champions Tour (VCT) attempting to qualify for international events against other franchise teams from other regions.
+This Player Performance Analysis examines data from Valorant Champions Seoul 2024, which is the final international tournament of the year._

+---

 ### **Data Source**
 - **Source of data:** [vlr.gg](https://www.vlr.gg/stats/?event_group_id=all&event_id=2097&series_id=all&region=all&min_rounds=50&min_rating=1550&agent=all&map_id=all&timespan=all)
 - **Scope of data:** Covers 34 matches, 80 players and ~2,300 data points.
 - **Dataset:** This dataset was created by me and can be found [here](https://docs.google.com/spreadsheets/d/1yH3ZFo-Tlz2oqdMXROr_Z5Ip1KLwdGebf77dtt9TGak/edit?usp=sharing).
 ---

 ### **Questions**
 _This project explores several key questions, including:_